apache/incubator-heron/heron/storm/src/java/org/apache/storm/trident/README.md

 Hackweek prototype to get a sample trident topology working.

 tl;dr; TridentWordCountTopologyHeron runs and tuples are being transmitted.
-Bolt b-1 receives sentances and splits them into words and counts.
+Bolt b-1 receives sentences and splits them into words and counts.
 Bolt b-0 does not seem to receive and aggregate them.
 We need to understand why.

 To run: